 Why does someone ‘steal’ a driveway?
 Contractor explains how scam works

-Amanda Brochu never expected her missing driveway to capture the attention of Central Florida.
+Amanda Brochu never expected her missing driveway to capture the attention of Central Florida -- and beyond.

-Thousands read about her situation: how shortly putting her house on the market, contractors began coming out to measure her driveway for a replacement project she never asked for.
+Thousands read about her situation, first reported by Action News Jax sister station WFTV: how shortly after putting her house on the market, contractors began coming out to measure her driveway for a replacement project she never asked for.

 How a Tampa-area stranger named “Andre” was pretending to be the owner of the home, contacting the contractors and cutting off communication when they asked for proof of ownership.